julien-sebire/oat-test/DEV_NOTES.md

     => Configured userId as Entity Id in the client
     => I chose to keep the login still using the login value as primary key (could have used an arbitrary integer, but login should be deterministic so I kept login).

+- Details fields for picture is fixed value "picture".
+- User List should not display password and picture url (I guess).
+- Details view shows login and userId.

+    => Replaced User::toArray with User::getListArray and User::getDetailsArray to be able to provide different fields to the list and details view.

+Went through all client functionality (search, navigation, details), working smoothly.